mandilpradhan/Bypass_CGNAT/Oracle-Cloud-(Automatic-Installer-Script).md

-If you want to Manually install Wireguard and configure all the iptables rules, please go here.
+If you want to Manually install Wireguard and configure all the iptables rules, please go [here](Oracle-Cloud-(Manual-Installation)).

 # Using the automation script
 Before you start this process, make sure you have: